longknot/git-pkgs/README.md

 git pkgs add pkgs/author/repo https://github.com/author/repo 1.0
 ```
 The first argument (`pkgs/author/repo`) has a two-folded meaning:
-1. It indicates a unique name of the added package that must be maintained when it is required by multiple packages (it will be recorded as part of the dependency and it can not be changed once it has is already added).
+1. It indicates a unique name of the added package that must be maintained when it is required by multiple packages (it will be recorded as part of the dependency and it can not be changed once it is already added).
 2. It indicates the *prefix path* within the *working directory* that will be checked out using *git worktree*.
 Typically you want all packages to be located within a specific folder, e.g. `pkgs`, `bundles`, `modules` (or similar) and this should be a fixed convention across your package eco-system so that no two packages include another package using a different convention.

 One way to achieve this is to have a common package prefix and to build a suffix from the url parts of the repository url.